Polish Citizenship Through Your Great-Grandparent

 Gathering evidence — NARA, USCIS, and Polish archives

 Great-grandparent claims rely heavily on US federal records.
-The US National Archives (NARA) and USCIS hold the records that prove Polish birth and assess chain-breaker risk at each generation.
-Three primary sources: USCIS FOIA Form G-1041 retrieves an alien's complete naturalization file (including the C-File for post-1906 naturalizations); NARA SF-180 retrieves military service records; and NARA's online ship manifest indexes locate arrivals to US ports.
+The US National Archives (NARA) and USCIS hold the records that prove Polish birth and establish the naturalization dates each generation's analysis turns on.
+Two primary sources: USCIS FOIA Form G-1041 retrieves an alien's complete naturalization file (including the C-File for post-1906 naturalizations), and NARA's online ship manifest indexes locate arrivals to US ports.

 On the Polish side, two archives matter most.
 Szukajwarchiwach.gov.pl is the free online catalog of Polish State Archives — search for birth, marriage, and death records (akty urodzenia, małżeństwa, zgonu).
 Local USC (Urząd Stanu Cywilnego) offices in the towns where your ancestors lived issue current certified copies of vital records still under their custody; older records are typically transferred to the state archives after 100 years.

-For zwolnienie verification specifically, the Archiwum Akt Nowych (AAN) in Warsaw holds records of release decrees issued by the Council of State.
-A Polish citizenship attorney can conduct a targeted records search to confirm that no zwolnienie was issued for any intermediate ancestor.
+To verify that no change of citizenship was ever permitted, the Archiwum Akt Nowych (AAN) in Warsaw holds the Council of State records.
+A Polish citizenship attorney can conduct a targeted search to confirm that no zezwolenie na zmianę obywatelstwa was issued for any intermediate ancestor.
+Ask for it by that name — a request for a “zwolnienie” will be read as a 1920-Act military release, which is a different file.

 Documents you'll need